vuejs/docs/src/guide/component-provide-inject.md

 })
 ```

 In this, any change to `todos.length` will be reflected correctly in the components, where `todoLength` is injected.
-Read more about `computed` in the [Computed and Watch section](reactivity-computed-watchers.html#computed-values) and `reactive` provide/inject in the [Composition API section](composition-api-provide-inject.html#reactivity).
+Read more about `computed` in the [Computed Properties section](./computed.html).